Dementophobia: The Fear of Going Insane

 The Psychological Mechanism Behind Dementophobia

 From a psychological perspective, dementophobia is rooted in obsessive fear and distorted perceptions.
-At a neurological level, it involves an imbalance between the brain’s processes of excitation and inhibition, particularly in areas responsible for emotions and risk assessment.
+At a neurological level, it can involve an imbalance between the brain’s processes of excitation and inhibition, particularly in areas responsible for emotions and risk assessment.

 This imbalance leads to “sticky” thought patterns, where anxious thoughts about insanity replay repeatedly, reinforcing the phobia.
 Over time, the individual begins to avoid situations that trigger their fears, such as discussions about mental health or even professional consultations with psychiatrists.
 While these avoidance strategies might offer temporary relief, they ultimately perpetuate the disorder by preventing healthy coping mechanisms from forming.